Rad Rodgers

 - The game features fantastic graphics and a colorful art style that appeals to fans of retro platformers.

-- The game suffers from numerous bugs and glitches, including issues with character clipping and collectibles not functioning properly.
+- The game suffers from bugs and glitches, including issues with character control and level geometry that can lead to frustrating gameplay experiences.

 - 67 % positive mentions